Bikatr7/Kudasai/README.md

 Windows 10 and Linux Mint are the only tested operating systems, feel free to test on other operating systems and report back to me.
 I will do my best to fix any issues that arise.

 To see the README for the Hugging Face hosted version of Kudasai, please see [here](https://huggingface.co/spaces/Bikatr7/Kudasai/blob/main/README.md).
+Further WebGUI documentation can be found there as well.

 Python version: 3.10+